 Please refer to the U.S. Citizenship and Immigration Services website for acceptable documents you can bring to confirm your identity and authorization to work.

 Reusable drinking containers are part of the Sustainable Columbia initiative.
 You can help make a difference—and be prepared if your work location's pantry is free of disposable cups—by bringing your own reusable container.

 A Columbia University ID card is required to enter most buildings on campus, ride the University’s shuttles and access benefits like discounted tickets.
-Your manager will submit the necessary paperwork so you can obtain an ID.
+Your manager will submit the necessary paperwork.
 Until you have an ID card, to enter a building you may need to present a valid photo ID and provide the name and phone number of your manager.

 Every Columbia employee has a University Network ID (UNI).
 Your UNI, which will include your initials and random numbers, is used to provide access to the University's systems and services.
-Your manager will work with Columbia University Information Technology (CUIT) to create your UNI.
+Your manager will work with Columbia University Information Technology (CUIT) to assign you a UNI.

-Faculty and staff arrive on campus daily in a variety of ways—walking, taking the subway or buses, driving and transit connections from railways and buses outside of Manhattan.
-Planning ahead for your daily commute should include not only the travel time, but walking to your campus building from subway stations, shuttles stops or parking garages that may be several blocks away.
+Faculty and staff arrive on campus daily in a variety of ways—walking, taking the subway or buses, driving and parking on campus, and transit connections from railways and buses outside of Manhattan.
+Planning ahead for your daily commute should include not only the travel time but walking to your campus building from subway stations, shuttles stops or parking garages that may be several blocks away.